Code is there to explain the comments to the computer.

 FROM course

-A date that is more in the past is smaller than a later date, as you would logically expect.
+WHERE start_date < '2017-04-05'; --input date in ISO-format with single quotes A date that is farther in the past is smaller than a later date, as you would logically expect.

 SELECT 'a' < 'A';

-.
+The result is true.
 We conclude: in PostgreSQL

 lowercase letters come before uppercase letters.
 In another DBMS, it may be